 It lives under stones from the intertidal to a few meters deep.
 The egg spawn is a white spiral coiled ribbon with eggs of about 80 microns in diameter.
 This is a new species not yet described.

-Misidentified with D. limbata or D. grandiflora, it is found in the Mediterranean, the Canary Islands, Cape Verde and even Senegal.
-In Catalonia it has been found from Barcelona to Sant Carles de la Ràpita.
-It is very common in Cubelles but rare in other places.
+Misidentified with D. limbata or D. grandiflora, it is found in the Mediterranean, the Canary Islands, Madeira, Cape Verde and even Senegal.
+In Catalonia it has been found from the Barcelona Fòrum to the Ebro Delta, at Sant Carles de la Ràpita.
+It is very common in Cubelles.

 Dendrodoris sp. by Pascal Girard